chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Run Chef on the node and it will apply the recipe.

+.notes On Windows, use cmd.exe not powershell, else an erroneous entry will be made (e.g., recipe[roles]).

 # Add Recipe to a Node

 If the node does not exist on the Chef Server already, the run list